 Lockdown restrictions had a positive impact on this business model since people shifted to online purchasing methods.
 The global print on demand market size was valued at US $4.90 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 26.1% from 2022 to 2030.

-If you want to start your own print on demand business, here is a how-to guide to help you get started.
+There are now many print on demand jobs available in the market, so if you want to start your own print on demand business, here is a how-to guide to help you get started.

 1. Initial planning